ControlEverythingCommunity/MMA8452Q/README.md

 $> python MMA8452Q.py
 ```

-The code output is raw value of acceleration in X, Y and Z Axes.
+The code output is raw value of acceleration in X, Y and Z Axis.